 About

-The Theory of Biological Systems lab is a research group led by Richard G. Morris.
-Our focus is on applying and developing concepts from statistical and theoretical soft-condensed matter physics, as well as applied mathematics, to describe biological systems.
+The Theory of Biological Systems lab applies and develops concepts from nonequilibrium statistical machanics, active soft-condensed matter and applied mathematics, to describe living systems.
 The group is part of the EMBL Australia program, and works across the departments of Physics and Single Molecule Science at the University of New South Wales (UNSW), Sydney.
 We are affiliated with the Australian Centre of Excellence for the Mathematical Analysis of Cellular Systems (MACSYS) and run a pan-Australia webinar series Theory Of Living Systems that aims to highlight some of the leading research in this area.

 Background